sdondley/ClimateChangeChat/notes/current-notes.md

 ### March

 #### 10th
+##### having issues with disply of youtube videos with note headers
+    * showing up as raw html wrapped in a `<pre>` tag
+    * probably will require more modifications to raku post processor script
 ##### old/new imacs connected well through ethernet
 * having issues with disply of youtube videos with note headers
     * showing up as raw html in a `<pre>` tag